azdavis/millet/doc/errors.md

 ## 2005

-Consecutive infix identifiers with the same fixity, but different associativity, were used without parentheses to disambiguate.
+Consecutive infix names with the same fixity, but different associativity, were used without parentheses to disambiguate.

 ```sml
 (* error *)